lomar92/github-actions-packer/README.md

 # How to use it
+Use this as a part of your CI Workflow
 --> Packer v.
 1.7.8
 This is an updated version of the official Hashicorp packer actions: https://github.com/marketplace/actions/packer-github-actions